-- (a) he/she is removed from office by decision of the Leader; or - (b) he/she resigns from the office; or - (c) he/she is suspended from being a councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (d) he/she is no longer a councillor.
+(a) he/she is removed from office by decision of the Leader; or

+- (b) he/she resigns from the office; or - (c) he/she is no longer a councillor.

 7.4 The Role of the Deputy Leader

 - (a) The Deputy Leader will be Vice-Chairman of the Executive. - (b) If for any reason the Leader is unable to act, or the office of the Leader is vacant, the Deputy Leader must act in his/her place.